infosec-ucalgary/magpieCTF-2025/pwn/printf1/readme.md

 - [x] ASLR
 - ret2libc? nope

 ret2libc isn't possible here because of the call to `exit` in the `vuln` function.

 Flag: `magpieCTF{aslr_isnt_foolproof}`

 ## Backstory

-"We've identified a zombie device, belonging to the hacker *Niko*, it's your task to break in and find whatever's on that machine."
+New email from cors@nypd.gov:

+'We've identified some infected routers belonging to a botnet, ran by the hacker named "Jake Kaylined" (known aliases "j@k3", "kaylined") coincidentally, one of our prime suspects in the murder of Cristina Krypto.
+It's your job to break into that router and see what you can find.'

 ## Intended Solve